 Through Loyola's Online Connection to University Services (LOCUS), you can enroll in courses, view and process financial aid information, change addresses and phone numbers, request official transcripts, and more.

 All new students will receive an e-mail with a LOCUS username and password a few weeks before registration begins.
 Students admitted after registration begins will receive their LOCUS information shortly after admission.
 For more information about using LOCUS, view the LOCUS tutorial or watch the tutorial video.

 To view the registration schedule and a calendar of important dates for most graduate programs, see the academic schedule.
 Students enrolling in the Graduate School of Business should view this calendar.

-If you received conditional admission to Loyola, we must receive your final, official transcript(s) or other required documetns showing your degree conferred.
+If you received conditional admission to Loyola, we must receive all your final, official transcript(s) or other required documents as indicated in your admission letter.
 Registration for your second term will be blocked until you submit these documents.
 Photocopies, faxes, scanned images, and opened transcripts are not considered official.
 Official documents must be received in an unopened envelope, sealed by the institution.

 For those who have or will complete their degree at an institution outside the United States, documents may include either transcript with a degree posted or mark sheets with a separate degree certificate.
 Requesting and receiving these documents takes time, so we advise you to contact your institution(s) as soon as possible to ensure documents will be received before registration for the second term opens